bupt-renpei/auxnet/README.md

 - [SVHN-AuxResNet-56-3 [56, 45, 35]](http://baidu.com "AuxResNet-56-3")

 ## Testing Intermediate/Final Models ##
-During training time, it would generate multiple models including intermediate and final model.
 To get the result of a intermediate/final model for given input dataset, you can use [test.lua]() script.For example:&nbsp;&nbsp;

 ```
 th test.lua CIFAR10 AuxResNet-26-2/10